Back to fellos.app

 Display Order

-Categories appear in the Events section in the order you define with the sort number.
-Members see category tabs in this order when browsing events.
-Put your most common event types first — usually "Meetings" or "All Events" — and less frequent categories later.
+Categories appear in the Events section in the same order they appear in the admin list.
+Drag-and-drop a category to a new position to change where it shows up for members.
+Put your most common event types first — usually "Meetings" or "Workshops" — and less frequent categories later.
+Changes take effect immediately.